-The Victorian Government introduced the Child Safe Standards, which are compulsory minimum standards for organisations that provide services for children (or are used by children), to help protect those children from harm.
+The Victorian Government introduced the Child Safe Standards, which are compulsory minimum standards for organisations that provide services for children and young people (or are used by children and young people), to help protect them from harm.

 The purpose of the Child Safe Policy is to ensure that all employees, consultants, contractors or volunteers engaged by the department (staff) are aware of the Department of Justice and Community Safety’s (the department) commitment and obligation to creating a child safe organisation.

-The policy aims to communicate the department’s commitment to child safety, in a way that can be understood by all, including children, and it explains key features of the department’s approach to meeting the standards.
+The policy aims to communicate the department’s commitment to child safety, in a way that can be understood by all, including children and young people, and it explains key features of the department’s approach to meeting the standards.

 This policy applies to the following people and organisations: